VernierST/godirect-examples/web_vpython/readme.md

 ## About the godirect Web VPython library

 The `godirect` library for Web VPython is a JavaScript library that provides a series of functions that can be used to write Python code in Web VPython.
 These functions provide communication with Go Direct devices.
-Additionaly, the functions provide buttons, sliders, meters, and a chart for controlling data collection within Web VPython.
+Additionally, the functions provide buttons, sliders, meters, and a chart for controlling data collection within Web VPython.

 Start your Web VPython program using the following command to get the library
 ```python